 The institution celebrated its centennial in 1987, and, on July 1, 1996, Pembroke State University officially became The University of North Carolina at Pembroke.

-The institution was founded in 1887; however, for many years, the institution was geared toward elementary and secondary education.
-A two-year normal program that provided education beyond high school was not added until 1926.
-The first college catalog was not published until 1928 when the state accredited the institution as a "standard normal school".
+The institution was founded in 1887; however, for many years, the curriculum for the institution was geared toward elementary and secondary education.
+A two-year normal (teacher training) program that provided education beyond high school was added in 1926, and the elementary instruction was phased out.
+The first ten diplomas were awarded in 1928, when the state accredited the institution as a "standard normal school."

-These early catalogs contain much of the information found in current college catalogs, such as calendars, members of the boards of trustees, the school administration, faculty, institutional requirements and regulations, academic degrees offered, and course descriptions.
-However, these catalogs also contain such historically significant items as commencement programs, class rolls, alumni lists, student medals and awards, as well as photographs of athletic teams, graduation classes, and campus buildings.
+The early catalogs for the institution contain much of the information found in current college catalogs, such as calendars of university dates, lists of trustees, administrative officers and faculty, descriptions of the campus, entrance requirements, fees, general regulations, academic degrees offered, and course descriptions.
+However, these early catalogs also contain such historically significant items as commencement programs, class rolls, alumni lists, student medals and awards, as well as photographs of athletic teams, graduation classes, and campus buildings.

 These and related materials may be found under the following subject headings in the Mary Livermore Library's online catalog.

 Cherokee Indian Normal School--Catalogs